Frequently Asked Questions

 Sure!
 For stage 2, find the longest, steepest hill in your area and run it as fast as you can for 25 minutes.
 The winner will be the person who gains the most elevation.

 For stage 3, we’ll calculate the amount of seconds each of your miles splits deviated from your average pace, and the person with the least deviation is the winner.
 So if you run an average of 10min/mile for your 13 miles, and your mile splits are 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 11, 9, then your total deviation from your average pace is 2 minutes.
+In the event of a tie, the runner with the faster overall half marathon time will win the tiebreak.
 Note: if your GPS data reveals large slowdowns in pace right before each mile split, you may not be eligible for awards.

 Stage 4 combines the now-famous slowest mile challenge with your fastest mile.
 The winner will be the person who has the largest time gap between their fastest and slowest mile splits.
 Note that you have to be running the whole time — no breaks, no walking.
 To avoid philosophical rabbit holes (for example: what is running?), look at the “cadence” section in Strava or your preferred running app — if you are in the 150-180 steps-per-minute range, you are running.
 If you aren’t, you may not be eligible for awards.
+By definition, running has forward progress.
+So each step needs forward progress, otherwise you are running in place, which is a different activity altogether.
+But you can make very small forward progress steps!
 And for this race, to avoid people running fast down mountains for the fast mile, we have a rule in place that your fast mile can only have 1% maximum elevation drop.

 Can I win an award?